 - Items in poor condition (mildew- or mold-infested, dirty, or items with missing or torn pages).

 The turn-around time for photocopy and digital reproduction orders will depend on the number of reproductions and the availability of the staff.
-All duplication requests must be prepaid and accompanied by either of the forms below.
-The Swenson Center accepts VISA, MasterCard and checks.
-Please make checks payable to the Swenson Center.
+All duplication requests must be prepaid and accompanied by the Requests for Photocopies or Scans form.
+The Swenson Center accepts online payments, VISA, MasterCard and checks.
+Please make checks payable to: Swenson Center.

 $0.25/page, $5.00 minimum charge